EOSIO/eosio.cdt/docs/06_how-to-guides/02_multi-index/how-to-define-a-singleton.md

 }
 ```

 Now you have defined and instantiated a singleton.
-Below you can find exemplified a possible implementation for the full class singleton example contract.
+Below you can find a possible implementation for the full class singleton example contract.

 __singleton_example.hpp__
 ```cpp